 If you want a clean-cut and fun young adult fantasy/romance series, Stephanie Garber’s Caraval series is the perfect read.
 Coming on the heels of Caraval and Legendary is the final book in the series.
 Now that the characters have made it through two different Caravals – magical carnival festivals where the players get to interact with a league of actors to solve puzzles and win a fantastical prize – they face their toughest challenges yet.
 Donatella is determined to stop the coronation of Legend while Scarlet pits Julian against her former fiance.
 But their mother’s past will come back to haunt them in the conclusion of this light-hearted YA series.
 Honestly, I can’t wait to get my hands on a copy.

 Covering three generations of a wealthy American family, Sarah Blake’s sweeping family saga shows how the past can come to haunt the present.
 In 1936, Kitty and Ogden Milton seem to have it all.
 When tragedy strikes, Ogden buys his wife an island in Maine, where Kitty eventually makes a fateful decision that will haunt her.
-In 1959, the family meets Len Levy, a Jewish man, and his black best friend, Reg Pauling, both whom will profoundly affect the Milton family’s future.
-Finally in present day, Kitty’s granddaughter, forced to consider selling the island, dives into the past to find what secrets lay buried in the family’s history.
+In 1959, the family meets Len Levy, a Jewish man, and his black best friend, Reg Pauling, both of whom will profoundly affect the Milton family’s future.
+Finally, in the present-day, Kitty’s granddaughter, forced to consider selling the island, dives into the past to find what secrets lay buried in the family’s history.
 The synopsis has me dying to know what exactly Kitty did that would haunt generations to come.
 With a discussion on morality and race, I’m excited to see if this May 2019 book release can deliver as much as it promises.
-Read more →